Brazil president eases gun laws with decree

 One of Bolsonaro's key pledges was to roll back gun-control laws, on the premise that armed citizens would deter criminals.

-His decree makes it much easier for adults with no criminal record to buy guns and keep them at home.
+His decree makes it much easier for adults with no criminal record to buy up to four guns and keep them at home.

+"I am very happy to be signing this decree, which is done so many good people, good citizens, can from this moment ensure peace inside their homes," he said.

-Bolsonaro said his decree was supported by a 2005 referendum in which 64 percent of Brazilians voted against a total ban on gun sales.
+Bolsonaro said the decree he signed was supported by a 2005 referendum in which 64 percent of Brazilians voted against a total ban on gun sales.

+Brazil's overall homicide rate is 30.8 per 100,000 inhabitants, three times higher than the level that the UN classifies as endemic violence

 "The people decided to buy guns and ammunition and we cannot deprive those who wanted that at that time," he said, criticizing firearm-ownership restrictions brought in under former leftwing president Luiz Inacio Lula da Silva, who is now in prison for corruption.